madetech/scheduling-demand-slackbot/README.md

 Clicking on **Send to Slack** triggers the following workflow:
 1. Read the data of the first sheet of the spreadsheet.
 2. Check that the column headers and column order are as expected ([see below](#column-order-of-spreadsheet)).
 Exit and throw an error if not.
-3. Read spreadsheet data.
-4. Format the data for each row into a message string.
+3. Format the data for each row into a message `string`.
-5. Create a JSON payload for each message using [Slack message blocks](https://api.slack.com/messaging/composing/layouts#adding-blocks).
+4. Create a `JSON` payload for each message using [Slack message blocks](https://api.slack.com/messaging/composing/layouts#adding-blocks){:target="_blank"}.
-6. For each message call the Slackbot webhookUrl with the relevant payload.
+5. For each message call the Slackbot webhookUrl with the relevant payload.
 This will send a message for each role in the slack channel.

 ### Column order of spreadsheet